SystemsApproach/security/principles.rst

 be sure that we have foreseen and prevented every possible threat.
 Nevertheless, there are a number of general principles that have been developed over the decades that we can apply to improve the overall security of our networks and systems.
-We will discuss these in this chapter and see them in action in subsequent chapters.
+We discuss these in this chapter and see them in action in subsequent chapters.

 In order to take a systematic approach to security it helps to have a